databrickslabs/dbldatagen/docs/source/generating_column_data.rst

 - The number of rows to be generated
 - Whether columns are generated from an existing schema
 - Whether implicit columns used in the generation process are output in the final data set
-- Whether the generate data set is a streaming or batch data set
+- Whether the generated data set will be a streaming or batch data set
-- How the column data should be generated and what the dependencies are
+- How the column data should be generated and what the dependencies for each column are
 - How random and psuedo-random data is generated

 .. seealso::